MI-AFP/tutorials/tutorials/04_types-errors.md

 ### Graph and Tree

 Finally, [containers] specify also [Data.Tree](https://hackage.haskell.org/package/containers/docs/Data-Tree.html) and [Data.Graph](https://hackage.haskell.org/package/containers/docs/Data-Graph.html), both in very generic manner.
 If you ever need to work with trees or graphs, it is convenient to use those instead of introducing totally new types.
-Probability of finding already developed utilities for those types is much higher than for some others and it can save you lots of time...
+The probability of finding already developed utilities for those types is much higher than for some others and it can save you lots of time...

 ## Working with errors

 As we saw very smooth way how to work with errors is with `Either` or `Maybe` types.
-But still you can work with more complex errors and instead of logically returning some other value you can create error/exception skipping the natural way of computation and causing headaches.
+But still, you can work with more complex errors and instead of logically returning some other value you can create error/exception skipping the natural way of computation and causing headaches.

 ### error